CAD

 nscale CAD Dateiformat

-• Visualization of models in three-dimensional spaces
+• Visualisation of models in three-dimensional spaces

-• Creating model and assembly-related parts lists
+• Creation of model and assembly-related parts lists

 • Generation of 3D print data